Southampton-RSG-Training/dirac-bash-command-line-old/_episodes/01-connecting.md

 The default is 2048.
 EdDSA uses a fixed key length, so this flag would have no effect.

-When prompted, enter a strong password that you will remember.
+When prompted, enter a strong password that you will remember - **do not be tempted to enter a blank password!**
 Cryptography is only as good as the weakest link, and this will be used to connect to a powerful and precious computing resource.